notomorrow/hyperion-engine/doc/Definitions.md

 ### Light
 A `Light` is a subclass of `Entity` that defines a light source in the scene.
 Just like other types of entities, a `Light` can also be attached to a `Node` in the scene hierarchy, allowing it to inherit transformations from its parent node.
 Lights can have different types (e.g., directional, point, spot) and properties (e.g., color, intensity) that affect how they illuminate the scene.

+### Subsystem
+A world-level system that can be added to a `World` to provide additional functionality.
+Subsystems are not localized to any `Scene` or `View` on the world.
+Subsystems have an `Update(delta)` method that is called every frame on the game thread allowing them to perform necessary updates.

 ### SceneOctree
 A `SceneOctree` is a spatial partitioning structure used to efficiently manage and query the entities in a scene.
 It divides the 3D space into smaller regions (octants) to optimize collection and collision detection.